saadkhokhar/BunchOfSmartContracts/README.md

-Bunch of very basic Smart Contracts build on Ethereum BlockChain.
+Bunch of very basic Smart Contracts build on Solidity - Ethereum BlockChain.

 - Hodor:
 A simple smart contract that GREETS.
 You can also update its greetings.